BlockchainCommons/Research/papers/bcr-2023-002-known-value.md

 A Known Value is an unsigned integer in the range 0..2<sup>64</sup> - 1.
 When the context is understood it may be encoded in any suitable format.

+When a Known Value's name is printed in text, whether as a name or integer value it is surrounded by single quotes (`U+0027`).
+For example, the Known Value for `isA` is printed as either `'1'` or `'isA'`.
+Therefore the presence of single quotes always indicates a Known Value.

 When serialized as a tagged CBOR structure it uses tag `#6.40000`.
 The formal language used is the Concise Data Definition Language (CDDL) [RFC8610].

 ```